Blog Header Bg New

 Construction Safety & Trade Stacking

 Desire’e Ropel, Safety Manager at Hermanson, points to trade stacking as a significant and often underappreciated safety hazard.
-Trade stacking occurs when multiple trades are scheduled to work simultaneously in the same area or section of a job site — typically when project schedules are compressed and crews are pushed to accelerate progress.
-The logic is straightforward: more workers in one place means more work gets done.
-But the safety math tells a different story.
+Trade stacking occurs when multiple trades work simultaneously in the same area of a job site.
+This typically happens when project schedules compress and crews face pressure to accelerate progress.
+The logic seems straightforward: more workers in one place means more work gets done.
+However, the safety math tells a different story.

-High concentrations of workers from different trades, each with their own procedures, tools, and risk profiles, create elevated exposure to struck-by incidents, falling objects, and coordination failures.
-The stress and cognitive load of working in a crowded, noisy, fast-moving environment increase the likelihood that workers skip or rush through safety procedures — including PPE checks, lockout/tagout (LOTO) verification, and pre-task hazard assessments.
-Trade stacking also complicates accountability: when something goes wrong in a multi-trade environment, pinpointing the responsible party and implementing a corrective action becomes significantly harder.
-Effective site safety planning — including detailed scheduling reviews, defined safe work zones, and coordination of site safety inspections across trades — is essential to managing this risk.
+High concentrations of workers from different trades create elevated exposure to struck-by incidents, falling objects, and coordination failures.
+Each trade brings its own procedures, tools, and risk profiles.
+Moreover, the stress and cognitive load of working in a crowded, noisy, fast-moving environment increase the likelihood of rushing through safety procedures.
+Specifically, workers may skip PPE checks, lockout/tagout (LOTO) verification, and pre-task hazard assessments.
+In addition, trade stacking complicates accountability.
+When something goes wrong in a multi-trade environment, pinpointing the responsible party becomes significantly harder.
+Consequently, implementing corrective action grows more difficult as well.
+For this reason, effective site safety planning remains essential.
+This includes detailed scheduling reviews, defined safe work zones, and coordination of site safety inspections across trades.

 30+ Audit and inspection checklists free for download.